 How many chaperones do we need?

-Any therapeutic staff visiting with your group receive complimentary admission by checking in with their work identification at our Admissions Desk.
+Any therapeutic staff or one-on-one aides visiting with your group receive complimentary admission by checking in with their work identification at our Admissions Desk.

 Do we receive confirmation of our group visit?

 After you make the reservation, you will receive an email confirmation to confirm your visit details.

 If your group includes more than 20 children, you will also receive a confirmation packet by mail that includes wristbands for your group.
 These are considered prepaid tickets and can ONLY be used on the date of your reservation.
 When you visit, please make sure everyone puts on a wristband prior to arrival.
 Your group leader should bring any remaining wristbands to the Admissions Desk upon check in to avoid being charged for these tickets.

 Can our group use an individual’s Children’s Museum membership benefits?